forderud/ReversePassword/README.md

 ![CredUIPrompt](CredUIPrompt.png)

 #### Uninstallation steps
-* Right click on `UNREGISTER.bat` and select "Run as administrator".
+* Right click on `UNREGISTER_ReversePassword.bat` and select "Run as administrator".

 ## Authentication and logon documentation